Top 12 UNIX Administrator Skills to Put on Your Resume

 8. Docker

-Docker is a platform that allows you to automate the deployment, scaling, and management of applications within lightweight, portable containers, enabling consistent environments and streamlined workflow across development, testing, and production systems.
+Docker is a platform that automates deployment, scaling, and management of applications in lightweight, portable containers, enabling consistent environments across development, testing, and production.

 Why It's Important